Division of Recycling

 Most municipalities participate in the MCIA’s yard-waste program.
 As outlined in the current yard-waste contract, the MCIA transfers and processes municipal leaves, brush and grass to the contractor’s processing facility.
 Each municipality sets its own collection schedule.

 All residents are encouraged to participate in the Household

 Hazardous Waste, Paint Drop-Off,

 offered by the MCIA, the Middlesex County Division of Solid Waste Management and the

-It is advised that all location information including materials accepted and hours of operation should be confirmed by making a telephone call to the location.
+It is advised that all location information, including materials accepted and hours of operation, should be confirmed by making a telephone call prior to visiting the location.